lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule ID

-Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation or after trying to do SCHC C/D and fragmentation the packet is sent as is.
+Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for SCHC Fragmentation or after trying to do SCHC C/D and SCHC fragmentation the packet is sent as is.
 The size of the Rule ID is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.

-The Rule IDs identified are:
+The Rule IDs identifiers are:
 * In the SCHC C/D context the Rule used to keep the Field Description of the header packet.

 * In SCHC Fragmentation to identify the specific modes and settings.
-In bidirectional fragmentation at least two Rules Id are needed.
+In bidirectional SCHC fragmentation at least two Rules
+  ID are needed.

 * And at least one Rule ID may be reserved to the case where no SCHC C/D nor SCHC fragmentation were possible.